How to create OKRs and KPIs in 10 logical steps

 SMART objectives have several benefits, but also some potentially fatal flaws and gaps.
 Here are some of the most serious risks that come from using just the SMART approach for OKR design...

-Kaizen and continuous improvement have proven that cumulative small wins can be important, but stretch goals are critical too..
-Without ambition, OKRs become 'just another management admin task' and quickly fall our of use.
+Kaizen (a Japanese business philosophy) and continuous improvement have proven that cumulative small wins can be important, but stretch goals are critical too.
+Without ambition, OKRs become 'just another management admin task' and quickly fall out of use.

-It's one thing to write OKRs, it another to build proper stakeholder engagement.
+It's one thing to create OKRs, it's another to build proper stakeholder engagement.
 Lack of engagement is one of the biggest risks to any form of performance management system, be it OKRs, Balanced Scorecard or any other approach.
-Our design system needs to include a structured and systematic approach for early, well considered stakeholder communication and engagement.
+Our design system needs to include a structured and systematic approach for early, well-considered stakeholder communication and engagement.

-If you took an average middle aged guy and offered him a $100m to jump 3 m (9 feet) in the high jump, it doesn’t matter how much reward you offered him, he’s either going to cheat or kill himself trying.
+If you took an average middle-aged guy and offered him $100m to jump 3 metres (9 feet) in the high jump, it doesn’t matter how much reward you offered him, he’s either going to cheat or kill himself trying.
 Success is highly unlikely.
 He does not have the agency to achieve the objective you are setting.

 It’s very important that we consider four ingredients of agency when we set our Key Result KPI targets.
 These ingredients are…